 His involvement in the insurance industry is statewide ranging from meetings with the state officials to community groups.
 He is recognized as the leader in the Financial Services industry on a national level.

 David Dobos retired from Santa Ana College in 2011 after 38 years during which time he served as the department chair of Anthropology, Sociology and Women’s Studies, the Assistant Dean of Physical Education, the Dean of Students, and the Dean of Exercise Science, Health and Athletics.
 He earned an M.A.
 Degree in Sociology from San Diego State University.
-Prior to coming to the college he worked with female wards of the court at the Boys and Girls Aid Society, Cottonwood Academy in San Diego.
-In addition to his faculty and administrative duties at Santa Ana College Mr. Dobos was on the board for the Friends of Santa Ana Parks, Recreation and Community Services, the board of the Friends of the Santa Ana Zoo, the Youth Council for the City of Santa Ana Work Force Investment Board, and the Latino Health Access Advisory Board in Santa Ana.
+Prior to coming to the college, he worked with female wards of the court at the Boys and Girls Aid Society, Cottonwood Academy in San Diego.
+In addition to his faculty and administrative duties at Santa Ana College Mr. Dobos was on the board for the Friends of Santa Ana Parks, Recreation and Community Services, the board of the Friends of the Santa Ana Zoo, and the Youth Council for the City of Santa Ana Work Force Investment Board.
 He coordinated the Multi-Ethnic Institute for the United Way of Orange County and taught multi-cultural awareness at the Orange County Sheriff’s Academy and the Orange County Probation Department.
-Mr. Dobos served in a variety of volunteer capacities in such activities as the Santa Ana Youth Expo, the Annual Santa Ana Children’s Holiday Party, the Santa Ana Black History Parade, that city’s Jazz and Mariachi Festivals, the Cultural Affairs Committee for the City of Irvine, and the American Cancer Society Relay for Life for the city of Santa Ana.
+Mr. Dobos served in a variety of volunteer capacities in such activities as the Santa Ana Youth Expo, the Annual Santa Ana Children’s Holiday Celebration, the Santa Ana Black History Parade, that city’s Jazz and Mariachi Festivals, the Cultural Affairs Committee for the City of Irvine, and the American Cancer Society Relay for Life for the city of Santa Ana.
 Mr. Dobos currently serves as the Chair of the Grants Committee.

 J. Fernando Niebla is the founder and Managing Partner of International Technology Partners, LLC (ITP) a business and technology consulting firm serving both the U.S. and Latin American markets.
 Prior to ITP, Mr. Niebla founded Infotec Development Incorporated (IDI) in 1979, an IT services organization serving primarily the defense industry, and was its CEO through 1996.
 He obtained a Bachelor of Science in Electrical Engineering from the University of Arizona and a Master of Science from the University of Southern California.
 He and his wife, Olga, are recipients of the "Giving is Living" Award (2002) from the Volunteer Center of Orange County, for their many charitable efforts in the community since 1962.
 Mr. Niebla has served on corporate boards of large organizations including Union Bank of California, Pacific Life Insurance Company, Integrated healthcare Holdings Inc. and Granite Construction, Inc. As well as in various entrepreneurial start-up companies.
 He is a founding member of the Hispanic Education Endowment Fund (HEEF) of Orange County and continues to serve on its Advisory Board.
 He previously served as Secretary of the Foundation Board from 2004-2006 and serves on the Finance and Investment and Audit Committees.
 Mr. Niebla currently serves as Chief Financial Officer.